naoshibaikyu/cyborgresistance/halloween.md

 WitchArrietty: **[pumps fist into the air]** Heck yeah!
 I can already feel a chill down my spine!
 Are you as excited as I am?

-UlalaMolly Happy: O-Of course!
-This was my idea after all! **[shudders]**
+UlalaMolly Happy: Of course!
+This was my idea after all! **[smiles hesitantly]**

-UlalaMolly Sad: …But you know, despite that.
-Since we’re walking through a graveyard now, this does feel a pretty amoral idea.
+UlalaMolly Sad: …But you know, despite that, this does feel like an amoral idea now that we're in a graveyard.

-WitchArrietty: Now that you’ve mention it, I guess it is a little disrespectful to the dead.
-But hey, more excuses for a party in the spooky castle instead!
+WitchArrietty: Sure, if we were to party on the graves.
+That's why the castle caught my eye instead, to party indoors instead!

-UlalaMolly Annoyed: That doesn’t make it much better!
+UlalaMolly Annoyed: Don't know if it's that much better...

 OniSilver: **[surveying the area around himself]** I sense this place has not seen any visitors in a while.